AlexArcPy/intern-wiki/Travis-CI-integration.md

-Test Stack is designed to easily integrate with the [Travis CI](http://travis-ci.org/) continuous integration service.
-In order to enable Travis CI for your project, you must first create a `.travis.yml` in your repository root that will load and execute Test Stack.
+Intern is designed to easily integrate with the [Travis CI](http://travis-ci.org/) continuous integration service.
+In order to enable Travis CI for your project, you must first create a `.travis.yml` in your repository root that will load and execute Intern.
 For a typical project using Sauce Labs, it should look like this:

 ```yaml
 language: node_js